AptarGroup (NYSE:ATR) Price Target Cut to $110.00

-AptarGroup (NYSE:ATR – Get Rating) had its price objective dropped by stock analysts at Robert W. Baird from $125.00 to $110.00 in a note issued to investors on Monday, Benzinga reports.
-The brokerage presently has a “neutral” rating on the industrial products company’s stock.
-Robert W. Baird’s price target would indicate a potential upside of 3.33% from the company’s previous close.
+AptarGroup (NYSE:ATR – Get Rating) had its target price decreased by research analysts at Robert W. Baird to $110.00 in a report issued on Tuesday, Stock Target Advisor reports.
+Robert W. Baird’s price target would suggest a potential upside of 2.74% from the company’s previous close.

-A number of other equities analysts have also recently commented on the stock.
-Deutsche Bank Aktiengesellschaft decreased their target price on shares of AptarGroup from $145.00 to $125.00 in a research report on Tuesday, July 19th.
-Morgan Stanley reduced their target price on shares of AptarGroup from $126.00 to $120.00 and set an “equal weight” rating for the company in a report on Tuesday.
-Wells Fargo & Company dropped their target price on shares of AptarGroup from $150.00 to $125.00 and set an “overweight” rating for the company in a research report on Monday, July 18th.
-Finally, TheStreet lowered shares of AptarGroup from a “b-” rating to a “c+” rating in a research report on Thursday, June 16th.
-Four investment analysts have rated the stock with a hold rating and two have issued a buy rating to the company.
-According to data from MarketBeat, the company has a consensus rating of “Hold” and a consensus price target of $120.00.
+A number of other brokerages have also recently commented on ATR.
+TheStreet cut AptarGroup from a “b-” rating to a “c+” rating in a research note on Thursday, June 16th.
+Wells Fargo & Company decreased their target price on AptarGroup from $150.00 to $125.00 and set an “overweight” rating for the company in a research note on Monday, July 18th.
+Deutsche Bank Aktiengesellschaft decreased their target price on AptarGroup from $145.00 to $125.00 in a research note on Tuesday, July 19th.
+Finally, Morgan Stanley decreased their target price on AptarGroup from $126.00 to $120.00 and set an “equal weight” rating for the company in a research note on Tuesday, August 2nd.
+Four equities research analysts have rated the stock with a hold rating and two have given a buy rating to the company.
+According to MarketBeat.com, AptarGroup presently has an average rating of “Hold” and a consensus price target of $120.00.

-In other AptarGroup news, insider Gael Touya sold 59,072 shares of the company’s stock in a transaction on Monday, June 6th.
-The stock was sold at an average price of $108.98, for a total transaction of $6,437,666.56.
-Following the completion of the sale, the insider now directly owns 38,876 shares in the company, valued at $4,236,706.48.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
-1.20% of the stock is currently owned by corporate insiders.
+In other news, insider Gael Touya sold 59,072 shares of the business’s stock in a transaction dated Monday, June 6th.
+The stock was sold at an average price of $108.98, for a total value of $6,437,666.56.
+Following the sale, the insider now directly owns 38,876 shares in the company, valued at $4,236,706.48.
+The sale was disclosed in a filing with the SEC, which is accessible through the SEC website.
+Corporate insiders own 1.20% of the company’s stock.

 Institutional Trading of AptarGroup